Working From Home

 Provide easy access to healthcare and services

-- If a company has telehealth benefits, these can be invaluable resources.
+• If a company has telehealth benefits, these can be invaluable resources.
 Remind employees and partners of the medical and mental health care options that are available, especially those remotely accessed, as well as EAP, nurse care telephone access and other benefits.
-Check in on your teams.

 Check in on your teams

-- If you are a manager, keep, or if you don’t have, set, regular check-in times with your team, collectively, to reinforce the benefits of team – in this case the new virtual team.
-Encourage movement.
+• If you are a manager, keep, or if you don’t have, set, regular check-in times with your team, collectively, to reinforce the benefits of the workplace community.

 Research highlights the benefits of exercise to improving mental, physical and cognitive health.
 Scheduling some activity into your day will benefit your work-from-home experience.
 This can include something as simple as a 10-minute walk.
 Walking outside, and walking with another person if appropriate, enhances these cognitive benefits.